-Do you want to know the secrets to making the perfect batch of homemade playdough?
+Do you want to know the secrets for how to make homemade playdough so that it comes out perfectly every time?
 This is the ultimate troubleshooting guide!
-Here you will find all the tips and tricks on how to make homemade playdough, plus all our best (and fool-proof) playdough recipes.
+Here you will find all the tips and tricks on how to make playdough, plus some our best (and fool-proof) playdough recipes.

 -